-For example, if you want to get the average age of both parents of the mother of each individual, you can do it so:
+For example, if you want to get the average age of both parents of the mother of each individual, you can do it so: mother.get((mother.age + father.age) / 2)

+5.2 one2many

+A one2many links an item in an entity to at least one other item in the same (eg. a person to its children) or other entity (a household to its members).

 '''

-mother.get((mother.age + father.age) / 2)

-'''

-6.2 one2many

-A one2many link links an individual of the entity to at least one other individual in the same (eg. a person to his/her children) or another entity (a household to its members).

-'''

 entities:

 household:

 links:

 persons: {type: one2many, target: person, field: household_id}

 person:

 fields:

 - age: int

 - income: float

-- household_id : int
+- household_id: int

 links:

 household: {type: many2one, target: household, field: household_id}

 '''

-- persons is the link from the household to its members. - household is the link form a person to his/her household.
+- persons is the link from the household to its members. - household is the link form a person to the household.

-To access the information stored in the linked individuals through a one2many link, you have to use aggregate methods on the link:
+To use information stored in the linked entities you have to use aggregate functions